bernatesquirol/tfm-docs/bayesian.md

 **Sigmoid**

-We'll present another model: the sigmoid. instead of the sudden break we had at day $\tau$, we will have a smooth transition between $\lambda$s.
+we will present another model: the sigmoid. instead of the sudden break we had at day $\tau$, we will have a smooth transition between $\lambda$s.
 With the theorical formulation of the sigmoid prior being:
 $$
 \begin{align*}
 \lambda_{1}^{(0)} &\sim \text{Exponential}(\text{rate}=\alpha) \\